- Does this patient have rheumatoid arthritis?

-Symptoms of cervical spine instability include localized or radicular pain, sensory loss, or neck stiffness, and on exam hyperreflexia, muscle atrophy, or weakness may be present.
-Many patients with severe cervical spine involvement have no symptoms, however, so the index of suspicion for cervical spine instability should be high especially in patients who have longstanding, erosive disease.
+Symptoms of cervical spine instability include localized or radicular pain, sensory loss, or neck stiffness, and signs include hyperreflexia, and muscle weakness may be present.
+Not all patients with severe cervical spine involvement have symptoms, however, so the index of suspicion for cervical spine instability should be high, especially in patients who have longstanding, erosive disease.

 RA is a systemic inflammatory disease.
 Extra-articular manifestations may affect up to 50% of patients.
 Common extra-articular manifestations include:

-Rheumatoid nodules which are subcutaneous nodes that typically occur on the extensor surface of the elbow or within the tendon sheaths of the fingers
+Rheumatoid nodules.
+These are subcutaneous nodes that typically occur on the extensor surface of the forearm or on the fingers.
+Episcleritis, scleritis, keratitis, or uveitis.

 Osteopenia or osteoporosis